Vedarghya-Kundu-ai/Ocean_Current_Forecasting/README.md

 - **Latitude:** -25° to 20°
 - **Longitude:** 55° to 85°

-This region corresponds to the **Northern and Central Indian Ocean**, including:
+This region corresponds to the **Central and Western Indian Ocean**, including:
 - Arabian Sea
 - Bay of Bengal
 - Waters around the Indian subcontinent